pyccel/pyccel/README.md

 ### On a read-only system

-If the folder where pyccel is saved is read only, it may be necessary to run an additional command after installation or updating:
+If the folder where Pyccel is saved is read only, it may be necessary to run an additional command after installation or updating:
 ```sh
 sudo pyccel-init
 ```

 This step is necessary in order to [pickle header files](./tutorial/header-files.md#Pickling-header-files).
-If this command is not run then pyccel will still run correctly but may be slower when using [OpenMP](./tutorial/openmp.md) or other supported external packages.
+If this command is not run then Pyccel will still run correctly but may be slower when using [OpenMP](./tutorial/openmp.md) or other supported external packages.
 A warning, reminding the user to execute this command, will be printed to the screen when pyccelizing files which rely on these packages if the pickling step has not been executed.

 ## Additional packages